osamabinazam/ScoreForge--Comprehensive-Student-Assessment-Toolkit/readMe.md

 ## Prerequisites

-### Python Installation on windows
+### Python Installation on Windows
-Please use this link install python on windows: `https://phoenixnap.com/kb/how-to-install-python-3-windows` Please use this link install python on MacOS: `https://www.dataquest.io/blog/installing-python-on-mac/`
+Please use this link to install Python on Windows: `https://phoenixnap.com/kb/how-to-install-python-3-windows` Please use this link to install Python on MacOS: `https://www.dataquest.io/blog/installing-python-on-mac/`

 The script also requires the following Python packages: